sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 To verify their proficiency in regression testing, we ask the person to do the regression testing but limit the scope of testing to critical features only.

 This way we check candidate's abilities against the actual requirements devised from our real work tasks.

+### 2. Let's say we are hiring a manual tester to the team where there're no manual testers.

+### 3. Let's say we are hiring a SDET to the team where there're  manual testers.